manjaro-libhybris/manjaro-arm-tools/README.md

 ```
 sudo builddockerimg
 ```
-This results in a .tar.gz file in /var/cache/manjaro-arm-tools/img/ that contains the docker image.
+This uploads the docker file directly to the Manjaro ARM acccount on DockerHub.

 ## deployarmimg